rcrowther/django-img/README.md

         admin.site.register(NewsArticle, NewsArticleAdmin)

+## Forms
+There's nothing special about using the Image model in forms.
+Stock Django.
+Use the model via Django admin or Model forms.
+For your own forms, the Image model contains some extra validators, they are on the models so a call to is_valid() will run them.

 ### Form parts
 Both the below are used in the base Image model.
-There's not much use in them unless you you are building forms to control directly Image models (rare).
+They are no use unless you you are building forms to control Image models directly (rare).

 #### Model Fields
 FreeImageField.
 Loads a FreeImageField as default (see below).